Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Method

 \subsubsection{One sample setting}

-{\blue{To motivate our thinking, we first consider the setting of a single treatment arm without a terminal event or baseline covariates.
+To motivate our thinking, we first consider the setting of a single treatment arm without a terminal event or baseline covariates.
 In this setting, the mean cumulative function (MCF) is $m(t) := \mathbb{E} \left\{ {N}_0(t) \right\}$.
 The MCF is an intuitive summary of the counting process as it is the expected number of events by time $t \in (0, \tau]$.
-We propose to summarize the expected disease burden of patients within the treatment arm with the area under the MCF (AUMCF), defined as $\theta := \int_0^\tau m(t)dt$.}} To understand this estimand, note that the AUMCF can be rewritten as $\theta =\mathbb{E}\left\{\sum_{l=1}^{\infty} \left(\tau - T_l \right)_+\right\},$ where $T_l$ denotes the time of the $l^{th}$ event and $(x)_+=x \Ibb(x>0)$.
+We propose to summarize the expected disease burden of patients with the area under the MCF (AUMCF), defined as $\theta := \int_0^\tau m(t)dt$.
+To understand this estimand, note that the AUMCF can be expressed as $\theta =\mathbb{E}\left\{\sum_{l=1}^{\infty} \left(\tau - T_l \right)_+\right\},$ where $(x)_+=x \Ibb(x>0)$.
 The AUMCF is therefore the total event-free time lost from all events and may be interpreted clinically as the disease burden experienced by participants during the study.